AliceO2Group/WebUi/docs/tutorial/time-server.md

 # Tutorial - Time server

 This tutorial explains how to develop a time server.
-The server provides the time in two modes: via HTTP request or by pushing it via WebSocket protocol.
+The server provides the time either by:
+* response to HTTP request
+* WebSocket protocol server push

 You will learn:
 * How to create a new project based on this framework